artiom-gesp/42_projects/README.md

 # All my projects @school42 (by Artiom Gesp)

-School 42 founded and created by French billionaire Xavier Niel in 2013 offers a unique and revolutionary pedagogy based on projects submission instead of regular classes.
+School 42 founded and created by the French billionaire Xavier Niel in 2013 offers a unique and revolutionary pedagogy based on projects submission instead of regular classes.

 Each student, to advance in the program, has to complete different projects grouped by themes (Algorithmic, Graphics, Shell, Cybersecurity, etc..).